Djokovic, Nadal, Federer grouped in same half at French Open - WTMJ

 Thursday’s draw in Paris marks the first time in their long and distinguished careers that Djokovic, Nadal and Federer all are on one side of the bracket at any Grand Slam tournament, according to the International Tennis Federation.

 It means that no more than one of them can reach the final at Roland Garros, where play begins Sunday.
-The trio tops the leaderboard for major men’s singles tennis titles: Federer and Nadal are tied at 20 trophies, while Djokovic has 18.
+The trio tops the leaderboard for major men’s singles tennis titles: Federer and Nadal are tied at 20, while Djokovic has 18.
 No one else has more than 14.

 Nadal beat Djokovic in straight sets in the 2020 final for his record-extending 13th championship on the French Open’s red clay, but if they meet again this time, it would have to be in the semifinals.